 ‘There is more time than life.
 Do not rush, live for the moment.
 Look, life will be over, but time remains.’
-Quote by Gabriella Zaffanella
+Quote by Gabriella Zaffanella, Italian writer

-Let’s just say that you have booked the return flight for the late afternoon.
-Let’s say that you’ve already seen the famous Milan and explored other beautiful cities like Mantua or Cremona.
-In short, let’s just say that you still have 5 or 6 hours to spend, a half-day vacation to enjoy before returning home.
-Why do you have to wait at Orio al Serio Airport when there is still so much to visit?
+A half-day visit to Bergamo – Let’s just say that have booked the return flight for the late afternoon.
+Let’s say you’ve already seen the famous Milan and explored other beautiful cities like Mantua or Cremona.
+In short, let’s just say you still have 5 or 6 hours to spend, a half-day vacation to enjoy before returning home.
+Why do you have to wait at Milan Bergamo Airport when there is still so much to visit?
 You cannot leave without first seeing the splendid city of Bergamo.

 Of course, maybe you will ask yourself, ‘how can you possibly visit a city in half a day?’
-The answer is simpler than expected — let us plan your itinerary!
+The answer is simpler than expected… if you plan your itinerary!

-Here we go: we’ve divided the last day of vacation in 3 mini-tours and we’ve pretended to have to return to the airport at 16.30.
+Here we go: we’ve divided the last day of vacation in 3 mini-tours and we’ve pretended to have to get back to the airport at 16.30.
 In this way, you will take your 6pm flight at your leisure, and bring home more memories to share with family and friends.
+Enjoy!

 A half-day visit to Bergamo: where to start

 Old Square, Civic Tower and Santa Maria Maggiore Basilica tour

 Let’s start our flash visit from the ancient part of Bergamo, the beautiful Upper Town.
 If you take the cable car that passes through the imposing Venetian walls, you will go back in time and you will have the chance to admire some fascinating buildings dating back to the medieval period.